milosolutions/mbarcodescanner/README.md

 You can find some tricks with camera (see \ref camera_tricks).

 For example usage, see main.cpp file.
 This project is fully docummented - please check doxygen docs or see the comments directly in the source file(s).

+# License # {#license}

+This project is licensed under the MIT License - see the LICENSE-MiloCodeDB.txt file for details